The impact of climate change on plant-pollinator interactions

-Inquiries about the program or the application process can be submitted to Dr. Margarita M. López-Uribe (Email: firstname.lastname@example.org) and Stephania Sandoval Arango (Email: email@example.com)
+Inquiries about the program or the application process can be submitted to Dr. Margarita M. López-Uribe (Email: firstname.lastname@example.org).

 This NSF-funded IRES program (OISE-1952470) is administered by the Department of Entomology, Penn State University.

-If you would like to learn more about the results of our virtual program in 2021, visit this website
+Check these additional links if you would like to learn more about the results of our 2022 IRES program in Colombia, check out this video: